top of page

 Courtesy of Louis Vuitton

-The SS27 season unfolded against a Paris heatwave that affected both shows and off-calendar programming, with temperatures shaping everything from scheduling to turnout.
-Louis Vuitton’s staged “fake beach” set became an unexpected flashpoint, drawing criticism online as climate conditions across the city intensified and several public events were scaled back or cancelled.
+The SS27 season unfolded under the shadow of a Paris heatwave, affecting both scheduled shows and off-calendar programming.
+The soaring temperatures influenced everything from event scheduling to audience turnout.
+Louis Vuitton’s staged “fake beach” set became a focal point, drawing criticism as climate conditions intensified across the city.

-The discourse around Fashion Week’s decision to continue under extreme heat split between critique and inevitability, raising questions about spectacle, scale, and responsibility in moments of environmental strain.
-At the same time, the season highlighted a familiar tension within fashion: an industry built on high-pressure production cycles, where persistence and performance remain embedded, even when conditions are far from ideal.
+The discourse surrounding Fashion Week's decision to proceed amidst extreme heat sparked a debate about spectacle, scale, and responsibility.
+This season highlighted a familiar tension within the fashion industry: an ecosystem built on high-pressure production cycles, where persistence and performance remain paramount, even in less-than-ideal conditions.

 Large Paris Fashion Week showroom banner on a stone building, listing designers and dates June 24–28, with sponsor logos.